-3-11 Deviation Band Alarm
+3-10 Deviation Band Alarm

-A deviation band alarm presets two reference levels relative to set point.
-Two types of deviation band alarm can be configured for alarm 1 and alarm 2.
+A deviation band alarm presets two reference levels relative to the set point.
+There are two types of deviation band alarms which can be configured.
 These are deviation band high alarm (A1FN or A2FN select DB.HI) and deviation band low alarm (A1FN or A2FN select DB.LO).
-If alarm 2 is required, then select =AL2 for OUT2.
-Now A2FN can't be selected with NONE, otherwise Er06 will appear.
-A1SP and A1HY are hidden if alarm 1 is selected with deviation band alarm.
-Similarly, A2SP and A2HY are hidden if alarm 2 is selected with deviation band alarm.

-Trigger levels of the deviation band alarms will move with the set point.

-For alarm 1, the trigger level=SP1 A1DV.

-For alarm 2, the trigger level=SP1 A2DV.

-One of 4 kinds of alarm modes can be selected for alarm 1 and alarm 2.
-These are: Normal alarm, Latching alarm, Holding alarm and Latching/Holding alarm.
-See Section 3-9 for descriptions of these alarm modes.
+Trigger levels of a deviation band alarm move with the set point.
+For alarm 1, the trigger level= $SP1\pm A1DV$.
+For alarm 2, the trigger level= $SP1\pm A2DV$.
+One of 4 different of alarm modes can be selected for alarm 1 and alarm 2.
+These Trigger levels = SP1±A1DV are: Normal alarm, Latching alarm, Holding alarm and Latching/Holding alarm.
+See Section 3-8 for descriptions of these alarm modes.